Build Your Content’s Dream Home

 We need to learn how many people will live in your new home, what type of people they are, and what they need to be able to do at home.
 And just as importantly, we need to know who will come to visit, how you want them to feel while they’re in your home, how long you want them to stay, what you want them to do on their visit, and what you want them to take away from the experience that makes them want to come back.
 All of these answers shape our building plans.

 Structure and layout

-Time to meet the Forge and Smith architect, our UX Designer.
+Time to meet the architect, a UX designer.
 Their process starts with a sitemap — a basic blueprint of the content levels and high-level breakdown of the pieces of your site.
-From the sitemap they builds out a working prototype of your website.
+From the sitemap they build out a working prototype of your website.

 Much like a structural blueprint, the prototype doesn’t contain any colour.
 You have to use your imagination to picture the finished product, but that’s not the objective of this phase.
 This is when you take a virtual walk to make sure your tentative home has all the rooms and features you need.
 As in construction, any major changes have to happen before the foundation gets poured.
 Otherwise you’re looking at big costs down the road.

 Read more on: Planning Before Design — Why Prototyping Makes Sense.